magento/devdocs/_includes/browsers/supported-browsers.md

 Internet Explorer and Microsoft Edge (Windows)

 *	Storefront: Internet Explorer 9 or later
-*	Magento Admin: Microsoft Edge, 11 or later (Windows)
+*	Magento Admin: Internet Explorer 11 or later, Microsoft Edge

 All other browsers (both storefront and Admin)